euroadams/payment-gateway-helpers/README.md

 # payment-gateway-helpers
 A PHP based class for handling all endpoint calls for paystack, flutterwave and monnify API
+> NOTE: All codes are for demonstration purpose only

 #### How to Use For Paystack :
 First define your paystack API keys in an associative array with variable `$PSTK_API_KEYS` and key/value pairs as follows